 Additionally, the USDA has concluded that the 2014 Farm Bill also permits the shipment and transportation of industrial hemp plants and products in interstate commerce if the plants or products are manufactured pursuant to a research program conducted by an agricultural pilot program or higher education institution.
 This finding is a big win for the industry because there have been numerous reports of state and local law enforcement officials seizing hemp-derived products containing trace amounts of THC.
 Thankfully, it appears the USDA is taking a rather proactive and assertive approach to interpretation of the 2018 Farm Bill, likely in order to quell localized enforcement efforts.

 It is important to emphasize that this guidance document does not legalize the cultivation, shipment, and transportation of industrial hemp plants and products at the federal level.
 The guidance document, as well as the language of the 2018 Farm Bill legislation, make it very clear that anyone participating in these activities must act in accordance with all applicable state (or Indian tribe) regulations governing the production of industrial hemp.
-Oregon has one of the most advanced and robust industrial hemp regulatory regimes in the country as of today, so please be mindful of the requirements as they exist now and don’t hesitate to reach out to us at Green Light for insight on this ever-evolving regulatory climate.
+Oregon has one of the most advanced and robust industrial hemp regulatory regimes in the country as of today, so please be mindful of the requirements as they exist now and don’t hesitate to reach out to us for insight on this ever-evolving regulatory climate.